neuralpain/qbactivator/src/qbreadme.min.md

 17. Click Finish

 > **Note**
-> You can end the activation here or continue on to add more users
+> You can end the activation here or continue to add more users if
-> if that is something you need.
+> that is something you need.

 ### Steps 18-23 are for adding more users.
 This is optional.